intelligent-machine-learning/dlrover/README.md

 ### Dynamic Data Sharding For Elasticity and Fault-tolerance.

-Dynamic data sharding splits the dataset into many small shards and each shard only contains a few batch of samples.
+Dynamic data sharding splits the dataset into many small shards and each shard only contains a few batches of training samples.
 The worker will get a shard only when it using up samples of the last one.
 With the dynaic sharding, DLRover can

 - recover the shard if the worker fails before using up samples of the shard.